Novak Djokovic's Australia controversy timeline

 Friday, January 7

 -- Djokovic thanks fans for their support.
 "Thank you to people around the world for your continuous support.
-I can feel it and it is greatly appreciated," he wrote on Instagram.
+I can feel it and it is greatly appreciated," he writes on Instagram.

 -- Czech doubles player Renata Voracova, who also entered on an exemption as she had recently recovered from Covid, ends up in the same detention facility as Djokovic.